joelpurra/masters-thesis-presentation/README.md

 [Swedes Online: You Are More Tracked Than You Think](https://joelpurra.com/projects/masters-thesis/)

+This is the repository for the presentation slides, written using [Bespoke.js](http://markdalgleish.com/projects/bespoke.js).

 The thesis titled *Swedes Online: You Are More Tracked Than You Think* was presented 2015-02-19; see the [master's thesis website](https://joelpurra.com/projects/masters-thesis/) for the [full thesis pdf](https://files.joelpurra.com/projects/masters-thesis/documents/v1.0.0/joel-purra_masters-thesis_2015-04-23T1353Z_v1.0.0_report.pdf), presentation [video recording](https://joelpurra.com/projects/masters-thesis/#presentation) and [slides](https://joelpurra.github.io/masters-thesis-presentation/), [open source code](https://joelpurra.com/projects/masters-thesis/#open-source), and [open data](https://joelpurra.com/projects/masters-thesis/#open-data).